Doctor’s Note: Your Easy Guide to Acne Scarring Treatments

 The Ordinary Products for Acne Scars?

 To reduce acne scars, it is necessary to use ingredients that build collagen.
 A great product is the Glycolic Acid 7% Toning Solution.
 It is a gentle exfoliating toner that helps to improve skin texture, reduce the appearance of scars, and enhance skin radiance.
-Also, Retinol 0.2% in Squalane encourages skin cell turnover, improves skin texture, and helps to fade acne scars over time.
+Also, retinol encourages skin cell turnover, improves skin texture, and helps to fade acne scars over time.

 What About Butt Acne Scars?